sandrejev/bioopt/docs/creating_model.rst

 Short-hand notation
 ==================

-Now let's create same reaction using short-hand notation.
+Now let's create same model using short-hand notation.
 Notice how more convenient is notation for reactants and products

 .. code:: python